TREC Holder name:

 accounts.
 Brokers have policies and procedures to protect themselves from market risk, as well as credit risk.

-The client shall deposit margin not later than seven days from the first date of securities transaction in the form of cash, securities issued by the Government or its agencies, marginable securities etc. The amount of the initial margin would result in the equity being not less than 150% of the debit balance in the account.
+The client shall deposit initial margin not later than seven days from the first date of securities transaction in the form of cash, securities issued by the Government or its agencies, marginable securities etc. The amount of the initial margin would result in the equity being not less than 150% of the debit balance in the margin account.
 Additional margin is required to be deposited if the account falls below 150% of the debit balance.
 The failure to do so may cause the broker to force the sale of or liquidate - the securities in the client's account in order to bring the account's equity back up to the required level.

 The firm must also provide the customer with periodic disclosures informing the customer of transactions in the account and the interest charges to the customer.